sobhik-sawdagar/canvas-text-editor/README.md

 A powerful and intuitive text editor built with HTML5 Canvas technology.
 This project allows users to create, edit, and manipulate text elements on a canvas with a modern and user-friendly interface.

-## 🌟 Live Demo
+## 🌐Live Demo

 [View Live Application](https://canvas-text-editor-beta.vercel.app/)

 ## Features

-- ✨ Add and edit text anywhere on the canvas
+- Add and edit text anywhere on the canvas
-- 🖱️ Drag and drop text elements
+- Drag and drop text elements
-- 🎨 Rich text formatting options:
+- Rich text formatting options:
   - Multiple font families
   - Font size adjustment
   - Bold, italic, and underline formatting
   - Text colour customization
-- ↩️ Undo/Redo functionality
+- Undo/Redo functionality
-- 📱 Responsive design
+- Responsive design
-- 🎯 Intuitive user interface
+- Intuitive user interface
-- 💾 State management for text modifications
+- State management for text modifications

 ## Technologies Used